niksrid/RaptorX-3DModeling/README.md

 It is needed to build 3D models of a protein sequence from predicted distance/orientation and phi/psi angles.
 Please download the version supporting Python 2.7 and unpack it.
-Supposing it is located at PyRosetta4.Release.python27.linux.release-224/, cd to PyRosetta4.Release.python27.linux.release-224/setup/ and run "python2 setup.py install".
+Supposing it is located at PyRosetta4.Release.python27.linux.release-224/, cd to PyRosetta4.Release.python27.linux.release-224/setup/ and run "python setup.py install".

 2) GNU parallel (optional, but recommended for running folding jobs on a Linux workstation)